 Let's Rethink the Way We View & Manage Change

 John C. Maxwell once said, “Change is inevitable... growth is optional.”
-With COVID-19, everyone, especially business owners, have had to face the harsh reality that we cannot control external forces of change; we can only control how we respond to it.
-Of course, it's only natural for change to cause anxiety; after all, this is a difficult season in life for everyone, at some level.
-Businesses have been rattled to the core and challenged to quickly adapt their business model to the current climate.
+With all the challenges of an ever-changing business environment, owners and business leaders, have had to face the harsh reality that we cannot control external forces of change; we can only control how we respond to it.
+Of course, it's only natural for change to cause anxiety; after all, there are difficult seasons in life for everyone, at some point.
+Businesses and their team members have to learn how to quickly adapt their business model to the current climate.

 1. Avoid wasting unnecessary energy & time on wishing or waiting for things to return to "normal."
 According to Merriam-Webster, normal is defined as "conforming to a type, standard, or regular pattern;" however, what you consider "normal" is simply the way you are used to doing things, which is individually unique to you.
 Take the time to stop and use good situational judgement to evaluate your current standing, and what you can do now to better serve your customers, employees, your family and yourself.

-2. Be open to learning how to do things differently . . . quickly or on the fly.
+2. Be open to learning how to do things differently . . . quickly or on the fly if necessary.
 Leave your ego at the door and ask yourself

-• What new tools & resources are needed to safely continue to serve our customers?
+What new tools & resources are needed to be able to continue to serve our customers?

-• How can best we modify our operating model to better support employees as they also try to care for their families?
+How can best we modify our operating model to better support employees as they also adjust to these changes?

 Many years ago, while having lunch with a business colleague, I opened a fortune cookie which contained a message which I have always lived by: